-My name is Zach Kugler and I am a senior at Colorado State University studying a double major in Biomedical Engineering and Electrical Engineering.
+My name is Zach Kugler and I am a fifth-year senior at Colorado State University studying a double major in Biomedical Engineering and Electrical Engineering.
 After just one semester of school at CSU, I knew that I made the right choice to study engineering as a Ram!
-Every day, I get to use all of the resources and services that CSU provides for students and I get to be a part of the various programs that better prepare me for future successes as a professional engineer–so far, all of my expectations for CSU have been far exceeded.
+Every day, I get to use all of the resources and services that CSU provides for students and I get to be a part of the various programs that better prepare me for future successes as a professional engineer–so far, all of my expectations for CSU have far been exceeded.
 I am so excited to be one of a small number of students studying both Biomedical Engineering and Electrical Engineering, and thanks to CSU, I know that I will be very well prepared for the ever-changing future with the combination of both of these degrees!

-Being a Colorado native (I’m from Evergreen & Littleton), I’ve always had a love for skiing, snowboarding, camping, hiking, hunting & fishing, and many other activities that our beautiful state offers.
-When it came time to decide on a university where I could study engineering, these activities were all things that I wanted to be able to continue to do throughout the school semester.
+Being a Colorado native (I’m from Evergreen & Littleton), I’ve always had a love for skiing & snowboarding, camping, hiking, hunting & fishing, and many other activities that our beautiful state offers.
+When it came time for me to decide on a university to study engineering, these activities were all things that I wanted to be able to continue to do throughout the school.
 The location of CSU is perfect to do many of these things without having to travel too far from campus.
 Whether it is hanging out at Horsetooth Reservoir on a hot day, or going to hike Long’s Peak (my favorite of Colorado’s many 14’ers), there is always an abundance of outdoor activities, both on and off campus, to partake in.

 Having had the privilege to live in AV Engineering my freshman year (I am off campus in a house this year), I am a big proponent of on-campus living in an environment where other engineers, all who have the same or similar curriculum, schedules, and interests, can study, spend time together, and get to know each other through the common living space.
-Living in a residence hall setting where students put studying as a high priority helped me to become more efficient with my time by learning new study habits.
+Living in a residence hall setting where students put studying as a high priority helped me to become more efficient with my time by learning new study habits and teamwork skills.
 This alone is so important to student’s transition from high school to collegiate engineering curriculum, but Academic Village is also a premier living experience for students.

-So far I have held four different engineering internships; the first at Oldcastle Precast (the largest precast concrete company in the world) right out of my senior year of high school (I am a graduate of Chatfield Senior High School in Littleton — GO Chargers!) where I learned far more about concrete structure design and production than I ever knew was possible.
+So far, I have held five different engineering internships; the first at Oldcastle Precast (the largest precast concrete company in the world) right out of my senior year of high school (I am a graduate of Chatfield Senior High School in Littleton — GO Chargers!) where I learned far more about concrete structure design and production than I ever knew was possible.
 The second was at Grass Valley—A Belden Brand after my freshman year at CSU.
 At Grass Valley, I tested iTX systems which automate television program play-out and signal routing for companies like FOX, AT&T, and Xfinity in order to find software, UI, and framework bugs.
-My third, fourth and fifth internships have been in various positions at Johnson Controls, Inc. involved a lot of field work where I would install, program, and commission HVAC systems in large buildings (a lot of them being public schools in the metro Denver area).
+My third, fourth and fifth internships have been in various positions at Johnson Controls, Inc. which involved a lot of field work where I would install, program, and commission HVAC systems in large buildings (a lot of them being public schools in the metro Denver area).
 This past year, I actually served as an application engineer and project manager which allowed me to engineer entire projects from the very beginning while also getting to oversee their progression in the field.
 These have all been amazing opportunities for me to get work experience over the summer and have not only helped to further my engineering knowledge through learning different skills and understanding different applications, but have also helped guide me towards the type of engineering career that I want after I graduate.
 The Engineering Success Center in the Scott Bioengineering building played a big role in helping me get these opportunities by hosting PLI (Professional Learning Institute) sessions, the engineering career fair each semester, and many other events throughout the year.